moosetechnology/moosetechnology.github.io/moose-wiki/Users/gitproject-health/getting-started-with-gitproject-health.md

 ## Export

-To export the visualization as a svg image
+To export the visualization as an svg image

 ```st
 dritGroup := (glhModel allWithType: GLHGroup) detect: [ :group | group id = 137 ].